portotype/portotype.com/ideas/2025-05-02-OWID-Machine-world.md

 But there isnt one large, public avenue where you can consume this data.

-- how many servers are there?
+- how many servers are there? how many GPUs? per country?
 - what is the wattage of each?
 - how many bots are there on social networks?
 - how smart are the algorithms based on standard testing?